5 months by cncdivi

 Ball Locks are a Quick Release system for Tooling Plates…

 With this system, you get precise positioning and secure holding with 4 Ball Locks.
-Just align the plate to the sub-plate (which has the Receiver Bushings and is mounted to the table), drop the Ball Lock Shanks into the hole, twist the bolt on top of the Ball Lock Shank, and you are done.
+Just align the plate to the sub-plate (which has the Receiver Bushings and is mounted to the table), drop the Ball Lock Shanks into t slot plates in the hole, twist the bolt on top of the Ball Lock Shank, and you are done.
 Twisting four bolts and no fooling around with dowel pins or extra fasteners is really quick and easy.
-Jergens talks about 30 second fixture change times which is very fast indeed.
+Jergens talks about 30 second cnc fixture change times lean production system which is very fast indeed.

-The next step up are Pallets.
+The next step up are Pallet Changers.
 Think of them as power operated Tooling Plates whereas everything else we’ve talked about has been hand operated.
 A typical machine with Pallets allows you to be setting one or more Pallets up while the machine is working on another.
 A Pallet change operation cycles the old Pallet outside of the machine’s milling area and brings the new one in.
-This minimizes the time the machine has to be offline and allows Setup to be done in parallel with machining.
+This minimizes the time the machine has to be offline and allows Setup to be done in parallel with machining operations.

 Some machines have what are called “Pallet Pools”, which allow multiple pallets to be set up in advance and scheduled to run.
 A Pallet Pool can allow a machine to run unattended for quite a long time and can be a useful building block for total automation.

-Pallets are typically only seen on Horizontal Machining Centers and some high end Vertical Machining Centers.
-They’re definitely a full-on production feature that is fairly expensive, so the cost has to be justified by the need ot keep the machines churning out parts constantly.
+Pallet Changers are typically only seen on Horizontal Machining Centers and some high end Vertical Machining Centers.
+They’re definitely a full-on production feature that is fairly expensive, so the cost has to be justified by the need to keep the machines churning out parts constantly.

 4th Axis, Trunion Fixtures, Tombstones, and Tool Columns